-Every time I tweet about our recycled milk bottle, wall garden I get lots of interest.
+Every time I tweet about turning our recycled milk bottles into a vertical garden I get lots of interest.
 And it kind of makes sense.
-After all, the cost is minimal, the space is minimal – could be done almost anywhere you have a vertical space, inside, outside – and looks rather cool (at least I think so).
+After all, the cost is minimal, the space is minimal.
+It could be done almost anywhere you have a vertical space, inside or outside.
+And it looks rather cool (at least I think so).

 The good ol’ internet provided inspiration in developing this space into a vertical garden.
-There are a number of ways you can do this… there are planting pockets you can buy to hang – and honestly I think these are great – but if you don’t wish to spend the money or you prefer to recycle, or like me a little of all, plus a whole heck of lot of collected plastic milk and water bottles, you may want to consider making a planter wall.
+There are a number of ways you can do this.
+There are planting pockets you can buy (from Amazon*) to hang – and honestly I think these are great.
+But if you don’t wish to spend the money, or you prefer to recycle, and happen to have a whole heck of a lot of collected plastic water and milk bottles, you may want to consider making a planter wall.

-Personally, I leant towards the horizontal – as it looks the nicest.
-However it quite quickly showed us that a horizontal planting does not allow for a lot of root growth area or for good drainage.
+Personally, I leant towards the Horizontal method – as it looked the nicest.
+However it quite quickly became apparent that a horizontal bottle does not allow for a lot of root growth area or for good drainage.
 Most plants were stunted or drowned.

-Plan C. We hung the bottles vertically, cap end down.
-This gave us the most root area and we were able to grow quite a variety of plants in them, though we can’t recommend anything that needs to sort of blossom outward, e.g. lettuce.
+Plan C, the Vertical method.
+We hung the bottles vertically, cap end down.
+This gave us the most root area and we were able to grow quite a variety of plants in them.
+To note though, we can’t recommend anything that needs to sort of blossom outward, e.g. lettuce.
 Herbs worked extremely well, as did the odd tomato and radish.
 It’s really about growing plants in the singular.

 So on to the How To…

-Something to make note of, which we learned as we went along, is that by planting this way, especially if in a sunny spot, you need to water often.
+We learned as we went along, that by planting this way, especially if in a sunny spot, you need to water often.
 As my Mum said to me ‘you need to water container planters twice as much as those plants in the ground.’
 Boy, was she right, so be prepared.
-This year we are setting up a drip system.